-Grades 6 - 12 - throughout the day Students need to bring a note in order to have a tardy excuse.
-No note means unexcused.
-In order for a student to be considered on time, he or she must be in his or her seat when the bell finishes ringing for class to begin.
+Students need to bring a note in order to have a tardy excuse.
+No note means unexcused In order for a student to be considered on time, he or she must be in his or her seat when the bell finishes ringing for class to begin.

+Each student will be given three tardies per quarter (all classes combined) with no consequences.
 Students have three minutes between classes.
 A warning bell will ring one minute before the tardy bell rings.
 Teachers will report students who are late to class to the Administrator at the beginning of each class period.
-Consequences for unexcused tardies (this is for the beginning of the day as well as specific classes throughout the day): See Discipline Policy Please note - Students will be given a tardy notice which will need to be signed by a parent if consequences for tardies had to be administered.
+Consequences for unexcused tardies (this is for the beginning of the day as well as specific classes throughout the day): See Discipline Policy Ρl ease note - Students will be given a tardy notice which will need to be signed by a rent if consequences for tardies had to be administered. pa - rent if consequences for tardies had to be administered.
+Every three tardies will count as an absence in that particular class.
+Refer to the pa rent if consequences for tardies had to be administered.
 Every three tardies will count as an absence in that particular class.
 Refer to the absence policy to determine when a student will lose credit for a class.
 Students detained by staff members are not considered tardy provided they have a signed